pub enum UserId {

 Additionally ensures the validity of calls to resources targeting other users (provided by

-is provided, the validity of targeting the UserRole
+When role is provided, the validity of targeting the UserRole is evaluated.

 §Errors